stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 been transported, no man might say; but it was thought best not to trouble that quarry, around which such inhuman memories might conceivably cling.
 So it was left all alone in the twilight, with only the raven and the rumoured shantak-bird to brood on its immensities.
-When Carter heard of this quarry he was moved to deep thought, for he knew from old tales that the Great Ones&rsquo;
-castle atop unknown Kadath is of onyx.
+When Carter heard of this quarry he was moved to deep thought, for he knew from old tales that the Great Ones' castle atop unknown Kadath is of onyx.

   Each day the sun wheeled lower and lower in the sky, and the mists overhead grew thicker and thicker.
 And in two weeks there was not any sunlight at all, but only a weird grey twilight shining through a dome of eternal cloud by day, and a cold starless phosphorescence from the under side of that cloud by night.
-On the twentieth day a great jagged rock in the sea was sighted from afar, the first land glimpsed since Aran&rsquo;s snowy peak had dwindled behind the ship.
+On the twentieth day a great jagged rock in the sea was sighted from afar, the first land glimpsed since Aran's snowy peak had dwindled behind the ship.
 Carter asked the captain the name of that rock, but was told that it had no name and had never been sought by any vessel because of the sounds that came from it at night.
 And when, after dark, a dull and ceaseless howling arose from that jagged granite place, the